 - Strengthened disease screening at international points of entry

 - Four hospitals designated by Ministry of Defense to handle potential cases

 - Increased prevention and control measures at health care facilities

 - 45 quick response medical teams set up to assist hospitals nationwide

 As the situation remains well-controlled within the country borders, airports are still under strict policies to prevent unexpected risks.

 Since the start of February, all Vietnam’s airports have been ordered to deploy additional personnel and coordinate with local health agencies to deploy body temperature scanning equipment as well as a screening of passengers.

-As quick response to the Covid-19 outbreak, the Vietnam government has decided to close a number of festivals and also tourist attractions.
-You can see the information below.
+As quick response to the Covid-19 outbreak, the Vietnam government has decided to close a number of festivals.

 In the current situation, fake news is just as dangerous as the virus itself.
 Please update information from these trusted sources only:

 If any traveler experiences symptoms of the virus: fever, cough and difficulty breathing, please immediately contact this emergency hotline: +84 19003228 the following hotlines.
 Please be aware of the risks you are carrying and take appropriate actions to help prevent community spread.